AnaStasia1331/ms1-befit/README.md

 By providing all necessary information and features.
 Implemented user requirements are listed below in the User Stories section.

 ## Wireframes
-Before starting the actual development, the wireframes were created using Balsamiq tool.
+Before starting the actual development, the [wireframes](https://github.com/AnaStasia1331/ms1-befit/tree/master/assets/images/readme-images/befit-wireframes.pdf) were created using Balsamiq tool.
 They give an initial idea of how the structure and content for the Home and Timetable pages would look like.
-Please find the links to PDFs below:
-- <a href="https://github.com/AnaStasia1331/ms1-befit/tree/master/assets/images/readme-images/wireframe-home-page.pdf" target="_blank">Home Page</a>
-- <a href="https://github.com/AnaStasia1331/ms1-befit/tree/master/assets/images/readme-images/wireframe-timetable.pdf" target="_blank">Timetable Page</a>

 ## User Stories
 As a website user, I want to: